Sahar Hashemi: Books

+Hashemi founded Buy Women Built, a campaign to increase consumer recognition of women-founded consumer brands in the United Kingdom.
+She has said the idea followed a social media post by the technology executive Jacqueline de Rojas suggesting that consumers could support women by buying from them.
+In 2023 the campaign introduced a kitemark that vetted members may display on packaging and websites.
+Applicants are assessed annually against criteria including that the founder is the public face of the business, is involved in its day-to-day operations, and holds shares in it.
+By 2026 the community included more than 2,300 female-founded brands.
+Retailers including Ocado, Whole Foods Market and Tesco have run promotions featuring participating brands.
+Hashemi has said she started the campaign partly in reaction to the emphasis placed on the low share of venture capital received by female founders, arguing that this frames the issue around what women lack rather than encouraging entrepreneurship.

 Charity work

 Hashemi is a supporter of The Princes Trust, donating a portion of royalties of Anyone Can Do It to the youth charity.
 She sits on the NSPCC Corporate Development Board and is a Patron of Child Bereavement UK.
 She fronted a government campaign in 2004 for Skills for Business to encourage employers to develop staff skills.

 Awards and recognition

 She was appointed Officer of the Order of the British Empire (OBE) in the 2012 Birthday Honours for services to the UK economy and to charity.
 She has been named on various power lists, including the Independent on Sunday.